marlom-jobsom/goWordTokenize/README.md

 ```

 ## User case example
-Let's use the server on TCP and request it with the corresponding client as well

 1. Open a terminal and starts the server over the desired communication method. (let's use RPC over TCP as example)
 2. Open another terminal and execute a request for the RPC over TCP as well given a text to be tokenize